Adding to this, Medicare Part D, otherwise known as the Medicare Drug Plan, is completely separate from both Original Medicare and Medicare Advantage.

-If you are a Medicare recipient and are covered under Original Medicare (parts A and B), they you are eligible to receive additional coverage with Medicare Part D. If you are using Medicare Advantage, you are not eligible for Medicare Part D.
+If you are a Medicare recipient and are covered under Original Medicare (parts A and B), they you are eligible to receive additional coverage with Medicare Part D.

 What is the Cost?

 The cost of a Part D plan is dependent on a number of variables, including your location, the copay or coinsurance rates of the plan, and what your needs are.
 Instead of using a plan finder, you should talk to an agent that can directly assess your needs.

 It’s also dependent on your income – for most people, the amount is simply the plan premium, but there is an added charge for those whose income, as a single filer, is more than $85,00/year or more than $170,000 if filing jointly.